Kellenkjames/RB109/mutating_methods/example_10.md

 ```
 # Written Assessment:

+The method definition `add_names` accepts `arr` and `name` as parameters on line 4.

 The local variable `names` is initialized and assigned to the Array `['bob', 'kim']` on line 8.
-The `add_name` method is called with `names` passed to it as the first argument and the String `'jim'` passed to it as the second argument; on line 9.
+The `add_name` method invocation passes in `names` as the first argument and the String literal `'jim'` as the second argument on line 9.

-Within the method definition; the local variable `arr` is bound to the Array `['bob', 'kim']` and is reassigned to the expression `arr << name` on line 5; The local variable `name` is bound to the String `'jim'`; therefore; the expression `arr << name` returns the Array `['bob', 'kim', 'jim']`; this is also the return value of the method.
+Within the `add_name` method definition; the local variable `arr` references the Array `['bob', 'kim']` and is reassigned to `arr` appending `name`; The local variable `name` references the String `'jim'`; therefore; the method returns the Array `['bob', 'kim', 'jim']`.

-`names` returns the Array `['bob', 'kim', 'jim]`; since the original object was mutated within the method definition; it affects the original object outside of the method definition.
+`names` returns the Array `['bob', 'kim', 'jim]`; since the original object was mutated within the `add_name` method definition; it affects the original object outside of the method.

-`add_name(names, 'jim')` returns the same Array as `names`; `['bob', 'kim', 'jim']`.
-The `puts` method is called on line 11 with `names` passed to it as an argument.
-The output are the Strings `'bob', 'kim', 'jim'` each printed on a newline and the method returns `nil`.
+The `puts` method invocation passes `names` in as an argument; this outputs each String in the Array `['bob', 'kim', 'jim']` on a newline and returns `nil`.

-This problem demonstrates mutating methods and mutable objects.
-Arrays are mutable objects.
-When an Array object is passed to a method as an argument and mutated from within the method definition; the original object outside of the method will be affected.
+This problem demonstrates object passing and mutating methods.
+In this example, we can say that Ruby acts as "pass by reference".
+When a mutable object is passed into a method invocation as an argument and mutated within the method; it will affect the original object outside of the method.